 - Apply an action to an object, e.g. save, delete, add an item, undo, create a new item.

 - Trigger a new element to appear on the page e.g. toggle additional information, open a modal.

 - Icon buttons use a button element (not a link element and no

 aria-labelto describe the action to people using assistive technologies, such as screen readers:

-A breadcrumb icon button uses a link element instead of a button and navigates to another page.
+A breadcrumb icon button is an exceptional case that uses a link element instead of a button because it navigates to another page.